 Rocket Lab describes itself as an end-to-end space company.
 That phrase matters because it captures the business better than “launcher.”
 The company sells launch services, builds spacecraft, supplies satellite components, develops flight and ground software, manufactures space solar products and serves commercial, civil, defense and national security customers.

 The public-market story started with excitement around commercial space access.
 The more durable story is now about vertical integration.
-The company wants to own more of the stack: launch, spacecraft, mission design, satellite hardware, subsystems, software, responsive space capability and, eventually, medium-lift capacity through Neutron.
+Rocket Lab wants to own more of the stack: launch, spacecraft, mission design, satellite hardware, subsystems, robotics, software, responsive space capability and, eventually, medium-lift capacity through Neutron.
 In a world where space is becoming part of defense infrastructure, communications infrastructure, Earth observation, missile warning, lunar and interplanetary exploration, that broader stack is more valuable than a single launch vehicle.

 | Layer | What it represents | Why it matters |